Areti-Angeli/CoxPASOpt/README.md

 ---

 <!-- ABOUT -->
-This repository includes all files needed to run and interpret the Cox-PASNet model for survival analysis, using both empirical and Optuna-optimized hyperparameters.
+This repository includes all files needed to run and interpret the CoxPASOpt model for survival analysis, using both empirical and Optuna-optimized hyperparameters.
 The workflow also includes SHAP-based feature importance and pathway enrichment analysis via GSEApy.

 ---